Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 - A date at which they first received a diagnostic depression code
 - A date at which, if ever, they first received an antidepressant.

 For all individuals, their depression index date was defined as the earliest of these two dates.

-## Further QC considerations
+The code for this section

 # Clinical heterogeneity in depression
 All scripts and codes related to these phenotypes are included in cohort_scripts/depression_phrenotypes section of this Repo.